doh-traffic-dataset/CIRA-CIC-DoHBrw-2020-and-DoH-Tunnel-Traffic-HKD/README.md

 # The CIRA-CIC-DoHBrw-2020 and DoH-Tunnel-Traffic-HKD combined dataset

-* The dataset (CIRA-CIC-DoHBrw-2020-and-DoH-Tunnel-Traffic-HKD.zip) is available on the Hokkaido University website - https://eprints.lib.hokudai.ac.jp/dspace/handle/xxxx/xxxx.
-The site will be available starting February 17, 2023.
+* The dataset (CIRA-CIC-DoHBrw-2020-and-DoH-Tunnel-Traffic-HKD.zip) is available on the Hokkaido University website - https://eprints.lib.hokudai.ac.jp/dspace/handle/2115/88092.

 * The "l1-total-add.csv" contains traffic flows of Non-DoH 897493 and DoH 374803.